Quantum Cloning Machines and the Applications: Phase-covariant and state-dependent quantum cloning

 Remarkably, this result demonstrates that for any $\phi $, $F_A$ is independent of the phase parameter $\phi$.
 This cloning machine becomes the standard phase-covariant quantum cloning machine.
-Note that the minimal set include three states which is studied from the viewpoint of detection \cite{PeresWootters}.
+Note that three states constituting the minimal input set have been studied from the viewpoint of designing quantum measurement technique for optimal quantum information detection \cite{PeresWootters}.

-Other similar results are also ready here: \begin{enumerate} \item For non-economic case, i.e., with the help of ancillary states, this conclusion remains correct. \item For $1\rightarrow M$ cases, this conclusion still remains correct. \end{enumerate} As geometric symmetry only provides intuitive understanding in no more than three dimension, higher dimension cases may not be obvious.
-This might be explored further.
-Quantum cloning machine for 6-state protocol can be proved equivalent to UQCM which is discussed in the above section.
-It is similar to look for its corresponding determination sets by considering the symmetry, four states forming the tetrahedron with equivalent distance on Bloch sphere are the answer, see Fig.(\ref{4states}).

-Since phase quantum cloning is corresponding to quantum phase estimation.
-The minimal input set may shed some light on the quantum state estimation.
-It is also interesting to study quantum cloning machine working between two fixed latitudes in the Bloch sphere.
-Contrary to phase-covariant quantum cloning machine, the mean fidelity in the region does not remain increasing from equator to polar, but has a minimum value.